 🍽️Digestive Issues

 A highly contagious virus causing sudden vomiting and diarrhea.
-Often called "stomach flu" or "winter vomiting bug," norovirus outbreaks surge in winter months.
+The leading cause of foodborne illness outbreaks, especially common in winter months.

 Statistics & Prevalence